 The permanent exhibition takes you on a journey through the greatest wine regions of the world, wine making processes and techniques throughout the centuries and a sensory experience of everything but tasting wine.
 But don’t worry, because you do get to taste on the top floor at the end of the visit.

 There’s also events, temporary exhibitions and various wine classes.
 One of our favorite events is the Ciné Gourmand, which happens on the first Wednesday of each month and pairs a movie with a delicious movie-themed tasting dinner with wine pairings.

 La Cité du Vin is open daily April 1 – June 30 from 9:30am – 7pm, July 1 – August 31 from 9:30am – 7:30pm, week days September 1 – March 31 from 10am – 6pm and weekends September 1 – March 31 from 10am – 7pm.
 Closed December 25.
-Book a Skip-the-Line La Cité du Vin ticket or La Cité du Vin is included in the Bordeaux City Pass.
+Book a Skip-the-Line La Cité du Vin ticket or La Cité du Vin is included as free entry with the Bordeaux City Pass.